Collection Preservation Policy

 Digital or hard copy surrogates may be supplied in place of very fragile originals.

-Special Collections & Archives makes listings, finding aids and catalogues, available onsite and online through SCA webpages , RASCAL, Archives Hub, Archive Portal Europe (APE), Archive Grid and the National Register of Archives as appropriate.
+Special Collections & Archives makes listings, finding aids and catalogues, available onsite and online through SCA webpages5, RASCAL, Archives Hub, Archive Portal Europe (APE), Archive Grid and the National Register of Archives as appropriate.

 Collection level descriptions are documented on RASCAL and on the Archives Hub.

-More detailed information on SCA commitment to open access on collections information is documented in the Special Collections & Archives Information Policy
+More detailed information on SCA commitment to open access on collections information is documented in the Special Collections & Archives Collections Information Policy.

 Reading Room Regulations

 Special Collections is open to the academic and student community at Queen’s as well as external researchers.
 An appointment is not necessary to use the Henry/Hibernica collection.
 Advance notice is necessary if manuscript, archive or early printed materials are to be consulted.
-Visitors are required to register at the Library Reception for a Library Pass to access the building (automated turnstiles), a further registration is required at Special Collections & Archives.
-Photographic ID and evidence of address (if this is not incorporated in the photographic ID) is required for SCA registration.
+Visitors are required to register online (https://www.qub.ac.uk/directorates/InformationServices/TheLibrary/SpecialCollections/visiting-and-consulting/) and produce photographic ID and evidence of address upon arrival at Special Collections.

 The SCA service desk is staffed during SCA opening hours.
 There are 5 cameras which monitor all zones in the reading room, including doors.
 The CCTV also monitors the door giving access to the Special Collections store and the emergency escape door from the store through the dedicated Reading Room.
 CCTV is monitored by SCA service desk staff and University Security Centre.
 SCA staff and or Special Collections (student) Assistants are responsible for fetching requested items and re-shelving to ensure the service desk is continually staffed during opening hours.
 Access to the reading room is by designated smart cards only.
 Only SCA staff cards facilitate access to SCA reading room and stores.
 Doors to the SCA reading room and stores (floor 1 and 2) are alarmed, the system is managed centrally by the University Security service.
 All maintenance work carried out in SCA areas is supervised.